ZhiqingXiao/calcpy/README.md

 - `calcpy.difference(arg, *args, key=None)` removes follow-up arguments from the first.
 - `calcpy.symmetric_difference(*args, key=None)` returns the symmetric difference (a.k.a exclusive-or) of multiple arguments.
 - `calcpy.isdisjoint(*args, key=None)` checks whether arguments are disjoint.
+- `calcpy.ispropersubset(*args, key=None)` checks whether the former parameter is a proper subset of the later parameter.
+- `calcpy.ispropersuperset(*args, key=None)` checks whether the former parameter is a proper superset of the later parameter.
 - `calcpy.issubset(*args, key=None)` checks whether the former parameter is a subset of the later parameter.
 - `calcpy.issuperset(*args, key=None)` checks whether the former parameter is a superset of the later parameter.

 Examples:
 ```Python